AbilitySpectrum/netCle/README.md

 1. a shield that is compatible with the Arduino board
 2. Arduino code that works in tandem with a web based app
-3. The web-based app configures the Arduino+Sensact combo
+3. The web-based app configures the Arduino+netClé combo
 4. Once configured, the combo may be plugged into any USB device for access control
-5. The shield also has on-board IR transceivers and is Bluetooth capable
+5. The shield also has an on-board IR transmitter and is Bluetooth capable

 #### Motivation